jiamingwu711/url-mapper-vue/README.en.md

 [中文](./README.md)

 # url-mapper-vue
-A tool directive that can bind the data property of a Vue component with URL parameters bidirectionally.
-It is compatible with both Vue2 and Vue3.
+Provides vue directives and methods that allow URL parameters to be bound bidirectionally with the data properties of a Vue component, compatible with Vue2 and Vue3.

 ## Installation